wi-ski/teardown-game-idea/README.md

 TL;DR - Articulating stuff takes effort & time and I wanted to see if:

-A. You're human
+1. You're human
-B. Are open to communication
+1. Are open to communication
-C. Would even appreciate me blabbing my thoughts into a form you could parse.
+1. Would even appreciate me blabbing my thoughts into a form you could parse.

 # Brief Game Format Outline ("Chess"):

 The game is best described as a 1v1 FPS/RTS Hybrid that revolves around balancing macro-ing and controlling (FPS-style) dota-spawn-style NPCs.

 a.
 The map is large-r and intended to mirror a Chess board.
     b1.
-Each player's "side/town" consists of the two rows most proximal to them.

-    b2.
-The remaining 4 rows in the "middle" are neutral and sparse (few, if any, buildings)
+Each player's "side/town" consists of the two rows most proximal to them. b2.
+The remaining 4 rows in the "middle" are neutral and sparse (few, if any, buildings) b1.

-    b1.
 These player-owned "rows" have randomly alotted destructible buildings that spawn MOBs/NPCs in a DOTA-esque fashion.
         - The front-most rows begin functional - meaning, they spawn units from the opening of the game.
             - More advanced squares are enabled/unlocked (details pending.
 Im still 90% Ill never speak with a human regarding this game idea #budget)